 We also support the Australian Centre for Advanced Photovoltaics which provides a collaborative, strategic focus to innovation that can be incorporated into current manufacturing techniques, seeds new innovations, gives access to world-class facilities, and provides fellowships to nurture the next generation of solar PV researchers and engineers.
-Read more about our support for solar PV R&D.
+Read more about our support for this technology.

 What are we looking for in solar PV R&D?